WDNR-Water-Use/CSLSfluxes/README.md

 budgets in the Central Sands Lakes Study (CSLS).

 The key dataset included here contains summary metrics of the solute budget for each 38-year scenario (`data/MODFLOW_Mg_metrics`).

-The full datasets of monthly lake solute estimates are quite large and a bit unwieldy to include here, but can be found as .Rda datasets (which compress better than csv files) within `data-raw/`.
-These calculations are performed in the script `data-raw/calculate_MODFLOW_Mg.R`.
+The full datasets of monthly lake solute estimates are quite large and a bit unwieldy to include here, but can be recreated via the script `data-raw/calculate_MODFLOW_Mg.R`.

 Details on data and code can also be found in `inst/CSLSfluxes_1.0.0.pdf`.